DB Node Installation

 Database Creation

-Before executing the commands to put the N2SIP database elements into the database, edit the file:
+Before executing the commands to put the N2SIP database elements into the database, create a local copy of the dbmaintain configuration file:

 database.url=jdbc:postgresql://localhost:5432/n2in